Spay & Neuter in Scarsdale

 Here at Central Animal Hospital, the well-being of our pet patients is our top priority.
 Pet surgery is a big part of what we do here, and we feel that sharing information about the surgical procedures we do with our pet owners is essential.
 We understand that your pets are family members, and we fully honor and respect that with every pet surgery.
-Spaying and neutering are the more common surgical procedures that we do here, so we try to make sure that pets are made as comfortable as possible before, during, and after the surgery.
+Spaying and neutering are the more common surgical procedures that are performed.
+We make sure that pets are made as comfortable as possible before, during, and after the surgery.

 As your veterinarian, we are experienced in spay and neuter surgery procedures.
 This surgery is a pet sterilization procedure that is designed to ensure pets are no longer able to reproduce.

 In addition to no longer being able to reproduce, spaying and neutering may have some other very significant benefits for the pet and its owners.
-An animal that has been sterilized will generally be a calmer pet.
-Many owners find that their pets are suddenly much less restless and agitated than they were prior to the surgery thanks to the reduction in hormones that goes along with the procedure.
+An animal that has been neutered will generally be a calmer pet.
+Many owners find that their pets are much less restless and agitated than they were prior to the surgery due to the reduction in hormones as a result of the procedure.

 Pets that are spayed or neutered also tend to have less disease than those which are not.
-Diseases related to the reproductive organs are not an issue for spayed or neutered animals and their risk of other disease could possibly be lowered as well.
+Diseases related to the reproductive organs are no longer an issue for spayed or neutered pets.

 The community at large will also benefit from pet spay or neuter surgery.
 With pet overpopulation running rampant in the world today, running the risk of your pet adding to that problem is simply unwise.
-The more pets that have been spayed or neutered, the less unwanted pets are put to sleep due to being unable to find a home.
+The more pets that have been spayed or neutered, the less unwanted pets there are.

 We understand that surgery can be a frightening concept for both you and your pet.
-It is important to understand that current spay and neuter techniques are as minimally invasive as possible and that the procedure is very safe.
-In fact, the procedure is often done via laser, which allows for a safer operation that will allow the pet to have no major incisions and bleed very little.
+It is important to understand that current spay and neuter techniques are as minimally invasive as possible and that the procedure and anesthesia used is very safe.
+Pain medications are also administered to make your pet feel as comfortable as possible.

 Often, your pet will be able to recover from the surgical procedure within a short period of time.
-Your pet will usually be able to come home with you the same day of the surgery after they have awakened from the anesthesia.
+We recommend that your pet stay one night in the hospital before being released.